Reba Meyers: Solo work

-She released her first solo single, "Certain Uncertainty", in December 2024.
+Meyers released her first solo single, "Certain Uncertainty", in December 2024.
 The song features her sister Judy Meyers on violin and Manson drummer Gil Sharone.
 The song was released digitally and as a limited edition cassette single, with its music video directed by Puciato.
 In conjunction with the single, she released merchandise benefitting the Braddock Youth Project, a Pennsylvanian non-profit organization supporting the creation of sustainable community development projects.
 Her second solo single, "Got Your Hold on Me", was released in April 2025, and was produced by Meyers and mixed by Steve Evetts.
 Her third solo single, "Clouded World", was released in June.
 The song was recorded by Steve Albini, and shares its title with her debut solo album.

 She embarked on her first solo tour in August 2025, with her debut solo EP, Clouded World, released that same month.